amorath/ThreatScraper/README.md

 - Python 3.8 or higher
 - Poetry package manager
+- Visual C++ Redistributable Packages for Visual Studio 2015, 2017, and 2019

-## Installing ThreatScraperEdit
+## Installing ThreatScraper

-To install ThreatScraperEdit and its dependencies, follow these steps:
+To install ThreatScraper and its dependencies, follow these steps:

 1. Clone the repository:
 ```bash